T. M. Opera O: 2001: Five-year-old season

-In 2001, T M Opera O won two of seven starts with three second-place finishes.
+In 2001, T. M. Opera O won two of seven starts with three second-place finishes.
 The highlight of this year was a repeat win in the Tenno Sho (spring), in which he defeated Meisho Doto by a nose.

-On June 25, T M Opera O attempted to repeat in the Takarazuka Kinen but was upset by Meisho Doto.
-T M Opera O had experienced severe traffic problems before swinging wide and mounting a "spectacular" closing drive that fell short by 1 1/4 lengths.
-It was Meisho Doto's first win against T M Opera O in six attempts, all in Grade 1 events.
+On June 25, T. M. Opera O attempted to repeat in the Takarazuka Kinen but was upset by Meisho Doto.
+T. M. Opera O had experienced severe traffic problems before swinging wide and mounting a "spectacular" closing drive that fell short by 1 1/4 lengths.
+It was Meisho Doto's first win against T. M. Opera O in six attempts, all in Grade 1 events.

-After a brief layoff, T M Opera O returned on October 1 to win the Kyoto Daishoten.
-On October 28, he finished second in the Tenno Sho (autumn) to Agnes Digital, with Meisho Doto in third.
+After a brief layoff, T. M. Opera O returned on October 1 to race in the Kyoto Daishoten.
+Whilst in the race itself T. M. Opera O narrowly placed second, the first place racer Stay Gold cut off Narita Top Road in the final sprint and caused his jockey to fall.
+Stay Gold was consequently disqualified from the race, leading to T. M. Opera O being declared the winner.
+On October 28, T. M. Opera O finished second in the Tenno Sho (autumn) to Agnes Digital, with Meisho Doto in third.
 In his next start on November 25, he finished second in the Japan Cup, just a neck short of Japanese Derby winner Jungle Pocket.
 He made his final start in the Arima Kinen, finishing fifth.

-T M Opera O retired at the end of 2001 as the world's all-time leading money-earner.
-He won 1,835,189,000yen (US$16,200,337) during his career.
+T. M. Opera O retired at the end of 2001 as the world's all-time leading money-earner.
+He won 1,835,189,000 yen (US$16,200,337) during his career.

 Racing summary

+All races T. M. Opera O participated in were held on turf tracks, except for his first maiden race on Jan 16 1999, which was a dirt track.